Embracing food-to-go and the importance of packaging

 Tikka Masala, lasagne, burgers, fish and chips and all the nation’s other favourites are believed to be ordered through delivery or collection by 53% of consumers, with dinner being the most popular day-part occasion*.
 But without their perfect packaging partners, the food quality on arrival would simply not be up to scratch, subsequently creating a poor customer experience.
 This is certainly not the result caterers are aiming for after expertly preparing the dishes on-site only to be let down by inadequate packaging.

 So, if you’re looking to embrace food-to go opportunities, why not check out our other blog on ‘How to adapt to take-away or a delivery-style service’?
-In addition, or if you’ve already established your take-away menu and are thinking about expanding your food-to-go options, take a look at how we can support you with ideas, packaging and product suggestions through our new guide: ‘Helping you with…food-to-go – the right solutions for you’.
+In addition, or if you’ve already established your take-away menu and are thinking about expanding your food-to-go options, speak to our sales team.

 Whether you’re only focusing on a few of your trusted best-sellers for take-away, looking to provide hot and cold food and drinks for customers on the move, or needing specialist packaging for a full-blown delivery service, we have a wide range of on-the-go packaging options to choose from which will be sure to compliment your offering perfectly.